Byron1z/azure-network-protocols-B1z/README.md

 <p>
 Retrieve the private IP address of the Ubuntu VM (Linux-VM) and attempt to ping it from within the Windows 10 VM.

-  (It should work since Ping is ICMP traffic and we filtered Wireshark to inspect ICMP traffic)
+  (It should work since Ping is ICMP traffic, and we filtered Wireshark to inspect ICMP traffic)
 </p>
 <p>
   <img src="https://i.imgur.com/mMBHK5V.png" height="100%" width="100%" alt="Disk Sanitization Steps"/>